-This program is aimed at using the power of Mathematics as a tool of application.
-Behind every modern equipment there is a history of conceptual developments, the great majority of which involve mathematical ideas.
-For example, the foundations of computer science, data compression or Google’s ranking system.
+This program is aimed at applying the power of mathematics to solve practical problems.
+Behind every modern technology there is a history of conceptual mathematical developments, for example, the foundations of computer science, data compression and Google’s ranking system.
 The relevance of mathematical reasoning in modern life is invaluable.

 - Three or four year degree